Updated June 10, 2019

 - Your app will automatically adjust its brightness when you go to scan your code when it’s time to board an attraction.
 No need to drain your battery by keeping it at the highest level at all times.
 (This is so voodoo magical when you see it.)

 - If an attraction breaks down and you are granted a “Multiple Attractions FASTPASS” or “readmission”, your app will automatically store that info as you depart the attraction.
 A cast member will not have to add that to your app.
-More on this later in this post.
+More on this in this post, above.

 - Fantasmic! and World of Color FASTPASSES will remain on paper.
 You may not use MaxPass to select FASTPASSES for either show.